bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 64°
+- 65°
-- Mostly Cloudy
+- Overcast
-- 82% humidity
+- 83% humidity
 - 6 mph wind
-- 74% cloud cover
+- 88% cloud cover
 - 23 AQI 🟩
 - 0.33 inches of rain in the past 24 hours
-- 0.69 inches of rain expected in the next 48 hours
+- 0.66 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>